Programmes

 Why are we delivering this programme?

-CSOs play a key role in society; a legal framework in which civil society can work freely allows for debate and scrutiny of those in power.
+CSOs play a key role in society; a legal framework where civil society can work freely allows for debate and scrutiny of those in power.
 When the space in which CSOs can operate shrinks, it is a sign that the rule of law is at risk.
 They are instrumental in raising people’s awareness about their rights and helping them receive effective judicial protection.

 Within EU-13 states, CSOs are facing serious challenges, including financial restrictions or controls, inadequate protection against physical or verbal attacks and a lower national level of protection of the fundamental rights that guarantee the free operation of civil society.